rcgsheffield/sheffield_hpc/FAQs.rst

 How to change the ownership of files and folders when not the root user?
 ------------------------------------------------------------------------

-Cluster users are not allowed to use the root account for system administrators to control and ensure the security of all users.
+Only system administrators are granted access to the root account (`superuser privileges <https://en.wikipedia.org/wiki/Superuser>`_) for security reasons.
-Thus, they cannot use **chown** for transferring ownership of files/folders due to the possibility of leading to security vulnerabilities.
+As using the **chown** command requires owning the file or being root for `security reasons <https://unix.stackexchange.com/a/27374>`_, it is not possible for a non-root user to reassign ownership.
-However, it is possible using Access Control Lists (ACLs).
+However, it is achievable using Access Control Lists (ACLs).

-The files/folders have to be stored in public Fastdata areas, detailed instructions are contained in the :ref:`fastdata_dir`.

 In the following instructions, we will bypass these limitations by giving the second user read permissions on the data so that they can make a copy of their own, then the original user can delete the original data.
 It assumes **user1** is the current owner and **user2** is going to be the new owner:

+1. **user1** makes sure **user2** has the access to the files/folders:

+The files/folders have to be stored in public Fastdata areas, detailed instructions are contained in the :ref:`fastdata_dir`.

-1. **user1** checks the original permissions of the files/folders:
+2. **user1** checks the original permissions of the files/folders:

 .. code-block:: console